 - This bylaw does not extend to dogs which are regulated by the Dog Control Bylaw.
 Staff have had good feedback from initial consultation which will inform any proposed changes.
-There will be further consultation on proposed options, likely around October 2021. - The current bylaw can be found on the following: https://tinyurl.com/Bylaw-Update
+There will be further consultation on proposed options around October/November 2021. - 4 The current bylaw can be found on the following: https://tinyurl.com/Bylaw-Update